svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 7-Oct-2021
+* Memory indicator added to application, and can be used to free memory

 #### On 5-Oct-2021
 * Now if file not exists app will ask to remove it from recent entry